Cholera Vaccine: What You Need to Know

 Tell your vaccine provider if the person getting the vaccine:

-• Is pregnant or breastfeeding, or thinks she might be pregnant.
+- Is pregnant or thinks they might be pregnant.

 In some cases, your health care provider may decide to postpone cholera vaccination to a future visit.